ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-03-Atlas-VPN-0Day.md

 Hopefully Atlas will address the exploit with the same speed as NordVPN.
 So only 18 months to go.

 > I have not verified the PoC myself.
+Don't use it maliciously.
 {: .prompt-warning }

 [^footnote1]: [https://www.thevpnexperts.com/research/why-vpn-usage-is-on-the-surge/](https://www.thevpnexperts.com/research/why-vpn-usage-is-on-the-surge/)